Sliders (TV series): Season 3

-As they continue to slide, hoping to return to their prime dimension, the Sliders land on an Earth that is doomed by a passing pulsar, they provide a means to evacuate a small portion of its population to a safe dimension; however, the exodus is betrayed by a new enemy in Colonel Rickman who needs brain fluid to survive a disease he obtained in a gulf war.
-While protecting Quinn Prof. Arturo sacrifices himself.
-The group, now joined by Captain Maggie Beckett, pursue Rickman to acquire a Timer he stole with Earth Prime's location saved into it.
+As they continue to slide, hoping to return to their prime dimension, the Sliders land on an Earth that is doomed by a passing pulsar, they provide a means to evacuate a small portion of its population to a safe dimension; however, the exodus is betrayed by a new enemy in Colonel Rickman, who needs brain fluid to survive a disease he obtained in a gulf war.
+While protecting Quinn, Prof. Arturo sacrifices himself.
+The group, now joined by Captain Maggie Beckett, pursues Rickman to acquire a timer he stole with Earth Prime's location saved into it.
 While Wade and Rembrandt make it back, Quinn and Maggie end up stuck on another alternate Earth.

 Season 4

-Quinn and Maggie find a way to return to Earth Prime, but they find it taken over by the Kromaggs; they are able to rescue Rembrandt but not Wade.
+Quinn and Maggie find a way to return to Earth Prime, but they find it taken over by the Kromaggs; they are able to rescue Rembrandt, but not Wade.
 Quinn's mother tells him he is actually adopted, born from parents that knew of sliding technology and used it to hide him from the Kromaggs.
 She also tells him where to find his brother, Colin, who then joins the Sliders.
-The group continue to slide, hoping to find a means to deal with the Kromaggs on Earth Prime and in other dimensions.
+The group continues to slide, hoping to find a means to deal with the Kromaggs on Earth Prime and in other dimensions.

 Season 5

-In what at first appears to be a freak sliding accident, Quinn merges with the Quinn of the dimension they have slid into, merging them into "Mallory", while Colin is lost to the vortex, as explained to them by Dr. Diana Davis, a scientist studying transdimensional travel.
+In what at first appears to be a freak sliding accident, Quinn merges with the Quinn of the dimension into which they have slidden, merging them into "Mallory", while Colin is lost to the vortex, as explained to them by Dr. Diana Davis, a scientist studying transdimensional travel.
 She later slides with Mallory, Maggie, and Rembrandt as they continue to search for a way to stop the Kromaggs.
 Ultimately, they discover a contagious virus, deadly to Kromaggs.
 After the timer is destroyed, they find they can send one slider back to Earth Prime.
 Rembrandt injects himself with the virus and jumps through, leaving the three unsure of his fate.